VysotskiVadim/VysotskiVadim.blog/_posts/2019-09-15-generic-programming.markdown

 But before we start discovering different languages it worth understanding what variance is, because it's very important in context of generic programming and strongly typed languages.

 Many developers use strongly typed languages in order to set some constrains on code, which leads to decreasing amount of runtime errors.
-I.e. compiler should not compile code which will causes runtime errors *(of course compiler can't prevent all errors, but for some cases it's obvious at compile time that it will fails at runtime)*.
+I.e. compiler should not compile code which will cause runtime errors *(of course compiler can't prevent all errors, but for some cases it's obvious at compile time that it will fail at runtime)*.
 You've got the point -- ***compiler shouldn't allow you shoot in your own leg***.

 ```java
 class Flower {  }